wultra/lime-java-core/README.md

   - `trustStorePassword` - truststore password
 - `objectMapper` - custom object mapper for JSON serialization
 - `filter` - custom `ExchangeFilterFunction` for applying a filter during communication
+- `defaultHttpHeaders` - custom `HttpHeaders` to be added to all requests as default HTTP headers

 ### Calling HTTP Methods Using REST Client